- Which iPad is best for you?

 Which iPad mini should you buy?
 Conclusion

 In 2014 we said that £80 extra for the iPad mini 3 (compared to the equivalent mini 2) was a tough sell, because all you got for that money was Touch ID.
-Apple's 2015 mini update, happily, is a far more tempting one: the mini 4 is a strong update, with lots of enhancements on its predecessor and plenty to convince the Apple fan that it's worth an extra £100.
+Apple's 2015 mini update, happily, is a far more tempting one: the mini 4 is a strong update, with lots of enhancements on its predecessor and plenty to convince the Apple fan that it's worth the extra money - the 32GB mini 4 is £140 more than the £32GB mini 2.

 Best iPad buying guide spring 2016: Which mid-size iPad should you buy - iPad Air 2 or iPad Pro 9.7in?